fi1ipO/wcf-async/README.md

 Whenever there are some data stored in the ExecutionContext (like using AsyncLocal) it is expected that those will "flow" throughout the async/await chain.
 However there seems to be some inconsistency of this processing in ServiceModel generated proxy client and the flowing of ExecutionContext does not happen correctly in the first request.
-DelegatingHandler is here registered using IEndpointBehavior's AddBindingParameters method:
+DelegatingHandler is here registered using IEndpointBehavior's AddBindingParameters method.

 If the content of the ExecutionContext is examined in the DelegatingHandler we can see following results:
 First request - there are correctly passed data from the initial ExecutionContext thas is modified via AsyncLocal: